ContentMine/workshops/README.md

 *If you are running a ContentMine workshop, please read through this document and use the resources in this repo.*

 Welcome to the ContentMine workshops repo!
-This repo is designed to support members of the content mine team in designing and implementing a ContentMine workshop or hack event.
+This repo is designed to support members of the ContentMine team in designing and implementing a ContentMine workshop or hack event.
 However the materials found here can also be used by anyone who is interested.

 ## Organisation of this repo